ADHD Is Not a Time Management Problem

 You don't have to fight your brain.
 You just have to work with it.

 Ready to work with your brain instead of against it?
-Book an in‑person Newport Beach consult or a virtual ADHD therapy session in California or Idaho—whichever runway you prefer.
+Book a free 15-minute consult.
+For those in California, I'm available in-office and virtually in Newport Beach or available virtually for those in Idaho and Florida; whichever runway you prefer.